slowernews/wisdom-tldr/README.md

 ===
 ###On happiness

 Happiness is a journey, not a destination.
-Everyday is special.

 > *'The minute you’re satisfied with where you are, you aren’t there anymore.' -- Tony Gwynn*